pipefunc/pipefunc/docs/source/concepts/slurm.md

 ### How It Works

-Instead of submitting each function call via an executor that mimics local execution, you can use the {func}`pipefunc.map.adaptive.create_learners` function from `pipefunc.map.adaptive` to convert your pipeline into a dictionary of {class}`adaptive.SequenceLearner` objects.
+Instead of submitting each function call via an executor that mimics local execution, you can use the {func}`pipefunc.map.adaptive.create_learners` function to convert your pipeline into a dictionary of {class}`adaptive.SequenceLearner` objects.
 These learners are then submitted to SLURM.

-The key advantages of this approach include:
+The key advantages (👍) of this approach include:

 - **Independent Data Handling:**
   Each learner is responsible for its own data, meaning that the simulation outputs and intermediate results are handled entirely within the SLURM jobs themselves.
 This reduces the communication overhead that can occur when large amounts of data are transferred back and forth.